shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/admin/resetup-project-with-sg-desktop.md

 ---
 layout: default
-title: How do I re-setup a Project using SG Desktop?
+title: How do I re-setup a Toolkit Project using SG Desktop?
 pagename: resetup-project-with-sg-desktop
 lang: en
 ---

-# How do I re-setup a Project using SG Desktop?
+# How do I re-setup a Toolkit Project using SG Desktop?

-{% include info title="Note" content="This document describes functionality only available if you have taken control over a Toolkit configuration.
-Please refer to the [Shotgun Integrations Admin Guide](https://support.shotgunsoftware.com/hc/en-us/articles/115000067493) or contact support if you do not have a more advanced configuration." %}

-{% include info title="Note" content="We are aware this is a tedious process and have plans to allow you to do this directly from SG Desktop by selecting a checkbox to "force" the process again." %}
+{% include info title="Note" content="We are aware this is a tedious process and have plans to allow you to do this directly from SG Desktop by selecting a checkbox to \"force\" the process again." %}

 The steps you need to do to re-setup the Project are as follows.